A cookout can be a healthy choice for many older adults.

 4 steps to food safety

-It’s always best to keep a clean cooking space, but it gets a little harder to do outside.
-Here are 4 easy tips, so no one gets sick.
+It’s always best to keep a clean cooking space, but that can be a little harder when you're cooking outside.
+To help make sure no no one gets sick, be sure to:

 - Clean: Sanitize everything regularly—from your hands and grilling utensils, to your corn on the cob and those potatoes you plan to use for potato salad (yes, potato skins need to be cleaned even if you plan to peel them)!